 The prison population declined from a peak of 1,901 in 1891 to a low of 635 in 1919.
 This followed World War I and the influenza pandemic of 1918 and 1919.
 The prison population then climbed during the next decade, peaking at 1,488 in 1932, before falling again to 912 in 1948, shortly after the end of World War II.

 Hover over the line in the graph to display the number of people imprisoned for each year.
-Use the range slider below the graph to zoom in on specific years of the data.
-Double click on the graph to reset.
+Use the range slider below the graph to zoom in on specific years.
+Double-click on the graph to reset.